 Pressure Chamber or Gamow Bag

 The bag is simply a sealed chamber with a pump.
-The patient is placed inside the bag and it is inflated.
+The patient is placed inside the bag, and it inflates.
 Pumping the bag full of air effectively increases the concentration of oxygen molecules and therefore simulates a descent to lower altitude.
-Keeping the patient 10 minutes in the bag can create an atmosphere that matches to that at 3,000 - 5,000 ft lower.
-After, 1-2 hours in the bag, the person's body chemistry will have "reset" to the lower altitude.
-This lasts for up to 12 hours outside of the bag which should be enough time to walk them down to a lower altitude and allow for further acclimatization.
+Keeping the patient 10 minutes in the bag can create an atmosphere that matches that at 3,000 - 5,000 ft lower.
+After 1-2 hours in the bag, the person's body chemistry will have "reset" to the lower altitude.
+This lasts for up to 12 hours outside of the bag, which should be enough time to walk them down to a lower altitude and allow for further acclimatization.
 We send a Gamov bag in each Mount Kailash trips and other higher altitude trekking.

 Garlic Soup cures the altitude sickness!

-The famous Sherpa Guides of Nepal serves Garlic Soup to the patient to cure the sickness and the patient later says "It really helped".
+The famous Sherpa Guides of Nepal serves Garlic Soup to the patient to cure the sickness, and the patient later says, "It helped."
 This is something the specialists have to research.

-The information provided here is for general knowledge only and not in any case, can be used as the substitute for specific training or experience or medical consultation.
+The information provided here is for general knowledge only and not in any case; you can use it as the substitute for specific training or experience or medical consultation.
 We assume no liability for any individual's use of or reliance upon any material contained or referenced herein.